arleybls/node-haflare-webhook/README.md

     # To get the ips-v4 file, crontab -e this job:
     #      * 0 * * * wget -qO /opt/cloudflare/ips-v4 https://www.cloudflare.com/ips-v4

-    # Block all request not coming from cloudflare or Local ISP
+    # Block all request not coming from cloudflare
     http-request deny if !cloudflare_ranges

     # Misbehaving Protection based on CF-Connecting-IP from Cloudflare